Hurricane-k/carry-bio/content/posts/blog12/index.md

 <div align=center><img src="blog12-decoupleillustrative.jpg" width="1000"></div>

+## Example

+To be more understandable, I made a [GitHub repository](https://github.com/Hurricane-k/BuildingEfficiencyAgent_in_VirtualEnv) to examplify the above, you can [click here](https://github.com/Hurricane-k/BuildingEfficiencyAgent_in_VirtualEnv) to know more details.
+You can download and clone if you are interested in it.

+In the GitHub example, I use to two methods, model-based (traditional) and model-free (mentioned in this blog), simultaneously.
+You can see their differences straightforwardly.
+Model-based method needs to build models of equipment inner mechanism for optimal control set (optimization methods or ergodic).

+Model-free based method is used to allocate load between chillers of different make and models.
+Model-based method is applied to cooling tower (the number of cooling towers under operation and the frequency of fans in cooling tower).
+Other details have been disclosed in [README.md](https://github.com/Hurricane-k/BuildingEfficiencyAgent_in_VirtualEnv).

 # Literature (A Collection of Case Study)

 I plan to end up with a collection of case study.
 Many previous papers have verified the deployment of RL in real or virtual environments.
 I pick up some case study to share with you all.
 I summarize them following these criteria: environment, method, building type, system type, and control (goal).